bleutzinn/grav-plugin-add-page-by-form/README.md

 ## Form page Frontmatter

-The frontmatter in the form page and the way it is handled by the plugin is where the flexibility of this plugin orgininates.
+The frontmatter in the form page and the way it is handled by the plugin is where the flexibility of this plugin originates.

-The form page frontmatter is diveded into three sections or blocks:
+The form page frontmatter is divided into three sections or blocks:

 1. So called 'root level' variables are intended to act upon the form page itself.
 They are not passed on to the new page;
-2. the `pageconfig` block contains variables that are used by the plugin in the new page creation process and are also passed on to the new page frontmatter;
+2. the `pageconfig` block contains variables that are used by the plugin in the new page creation process and do get passed on to the new page frontmatter;
-3. the `pagefrontmatter` block holds all variables that are to be passed on to the new page frontmatter.
+3. the `pagefrontmatter` block holds all other variables that must be passed on to the new page frontmatter.

 ### Root level frontmatter
 In the examples above the root level configuration options are:

-- `title` sets the title of the page containg the form;
+- `title` sets the title of the page containing the form;
 - `template: form` activates the form on this page (not required when the form page is named `form.md`);
 - `form` defines the form.